Giorgos Mountrakis, PhD

 Full CV: Available here.

 Dr. Giorgos Mountrakis is a Professor in Environmental Resources Engineering at the State University of New York College of Environmental Science and Forestry.
 He holds a Ph.D. from the University of Maine in Spatial Information Engineering and Science (2004).
 He is the Founder of the Intelligent Geocomputing Laboratory at SUNY-ESF.
 His areas of expertise include:

-i) environmental monitoring using remote sensing methods (algorithmic development for classification/regression, for three-dimensional LiDAR processing, for accuracy assessment and for image fusion),
+i) environmental monitoring using remote sensing methods (deep learning for classification/regression, three-dimensional LiDAR processing, accuracy assessment, image fusion),

-ii) interdisciplinary studies linking land cover dynamics, socioeconomic patterns and environmental covariates (climate pattern analysis, forest consolidation dynamics, biodiversity responses to climate/land cover changes, tornado prediction, urban growth modeling).
+ii) interdisciplinary studies linking land cover dynamics, socioeconomic patterns and environmental covariates (climate pattern analysis, forest consolidation dynamics, biodiversity responses to climate/land cover changes, urban growth modeling).

 His teaching is innovative through student-engaging activities (e.g. incorporating inquiry-based learning) and it includes courses in Digital Image Analysis, Spatial Statistics, Remote Sensing, Surveying, GPS and Artificial Intelligence in Geography.
 Notable service activities include being an Associate Editor for the ISPRS journal, chairing an ASPRS National Committee on Academic Engagement, Guest Editorship in the October 2008 Special Issue on “Artificial Intelligence in Remote Sensing” for the Photogrammetric Eng. & Remote Sensing Journal, and his involvement in a United Nations FAO Thematic Study on Trees Outside the Forest.
 In 2012 he was a Keynote Speaker at the 32nd EARSEL Symposium.